Bhagwant Mann: Second term (2019–2022)

 In 2021, the Parliamentary Committee on Food, Consumer Affairs and Public Distribution submitted a report to the Union Government recommending the implementation of the Essential Commodities Act, 2020.
 The Essential Commodities Act, 2020 was one among the three controversial 2020 Indian agriculture acts that led to the year-long 2020–2021 Indian farmers' protest.
 Mann publicly released his statement that was made during the Committee meeting on 5 June 2020.
 In his statement, Mann had raised concerns that these farm laws would increase hoarding.
 Removal of onions and tomatoes from the list of Essential Commodities would lead to price rise due to illegal stockpiling to increase the price and then selling at higher prices.
 This will create hardships for the poor.
 He also raised the issue of hoarding potatoes.

 Mann contested the 2022 Punjab Assembly elections and won.
 AAP won a large majority of 92 out of total 117 seats.
 Mann was designated as the CM.
 Two days before taking the oath as CM of Punjab, Mann resigned from his post of MP Sangrur on 14 March 2022.

-Chief Minister of Punjab
+Chief Minister of Punjab (2022-)

 On 18 January 2022, Mann was chosen as the Aam Aadmi Party (AAP) candidate for the Chief Minister of Punjab in the 2022 Punjab Legislative Assembly election, based on the party's public poll that overwhelmingly weighed in his favour.

 On 10 March, the election results showed Mann as the winner from Dhuri Assembly constituency with a significant difference of 58,206 votes, and the next day he was elected as the leader of the AAP legislative party.
 The party itself went on to win 92 seats out of 117 in the state's assembly elections.
-Mann took oath as the 17th Chief Minister of Punjab on 16 March 2022 at Khatkar Kalan, the ancestral village of freedom fighter Bhagat Singh.
+Mann took the oath as the 17th Chief Minister of Punjab on 16 March 2022 at Khatkar Kalan, the ancestral village of freedom fighter Bhagat Singh.